ElSnaps/ShooterGameLTS/README.md

 If you're like me, Lyra felt a little bit overwhelming, over-engineered and more of a showcase than an appropriate replacement for ShooterGame which acted for many as a template.
 This project exists to solve that problem.

+Feel free to join us over on the [official discord](https://discord.gg/GQW7cGJpzZ)!

 ## How to get access

 To access the ShooterGame LTS repository, you must signup for a free account at [UnrealEngine.com](https://www.unrealengine.com/en-US) and register your GitHub ID using [these instructions](https://www.unrealengine.com/en-US/ue-on-github).